SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Estimates/create-estimate.md

 ---
 id:  create-estimate
 title: Estimates
-sidebar_label: Lesson 1 - How to create an Estimate
+sidebar_label: 1.
+Create an Estimate
 sidebar_position: 1
 ---

-## Lesson 1 - How to create an Estimate
+## 1. Create an Estimate

 Estimates can either be linked to Fees or created directly under a Project or Job.